How to Identify Your Organization’s Critical Roles

 Are there qualified internal candidates who could step into this role today?

-If there are already individuals within your organization who possess the necessary background and expertise to step into a critical role in your company, that significantly reduces the risk associated with a vacancy in that position.
-Evaluate how long it would take for internal succession candidates to become ready to fill each role:
+Having individuals within the organization who already possess the necessary background and expertise to step into a critical role significantly reduces the risks associated with a vacancy in that position.
+Evaluate how long it would take for internal succession candidates to become ready to fill:

-- Roles for which you will have multiple succession candidates ready in 1-3 years should be considered lower urgency.
+- Roles for which you will have multiple succession candidates ready in 1-3 years.
+These roles should be considered lower urgency.

-- Roles for which few candidates will be ready, or they won’t be ready for 5+ years should be considered higher urgency.
+- Roles for which few candidates will be ready, or they won’t be ready for 5+ years.
+These roles should be considered higher urgency.

 Collectively, this score will be an indicator of the strength of your succession bench.